Reading time: 17 minutes

 Does cellulite only effect overweight women?

-Usually found on your tummy, thighs and bum, cellulite can unfortunately be quite an unsightly appearance.
+Usually found on your tummy, thighs, legs and bum, cellulite can unfortunately be quite an unsightly appearance.
 It can chip away at self confidence and your willingness to wear swimwear or limited clothing in the summertime.

 It’s quite often associated with being overweight.
 Yes, extra weight on your body and more skin surface can be a factor in the appearance of cellulite but it can be just as prevalent in slim people.